Kicksecure/security-misc/README.md

 - Randomize the addresses (ASLR) for mmap base, stack, VDSO pages, and heap.

+- Raise the minimum address a process can request for memory mapping to 64KB to protect against kernel null pointer dereference vulnerabilities.

 - Increase the maximum number of memory map areas a process is able to utilize.

 - Disallow registering interpreters for various (miscellaneous) binary formats based